kantord/SeaGOAT/README.md

 </h1>

 A code search engine for the AI age.
-SeaGOAT is a local search tool that leverages vector embeddings to enable searching your codebase semantically.
+SeaGOAT is a local search tool that leverages vector embeddings to enable you to search your codebase semantically.

 <p align="center">
   <img src="assets/demo-slideshow.gif" alt="" />